Limb Lengthening Surgery for Post-traumatic Leg Length Discrepancy

 Understanding Post-traumatic Leg Length Discrepancy

 Post-traumatic leg length discrepancy occurs when the bones in the leg heal improperly after a fracture or severe injury.
-The discrepancy can be due to:

 - Malunion: When a fractured bone heals in an incorrect position, leading to a shorter limb.